A read-only AI security reviewer

 If the rules are silent or ambiguous, say so explicitly.

-A read-only subagent cannot write files.
-It can read, search, navigate, summarize — but the result is purely a report.
-That changes everything about my mental model.
-I don’t have to review what the subagent is about to do before it does it; I just review what it found.
-The set of tasks I’ll happily delegate to a read-only subagent is much larger than the set I’d delegate to a writable one.
-For review work specifically, read-only is the right default.
+readonly: true is the line that changes how I use it.
+A read-only subagent can read, search, navigate, and summarize, but the result is purely a report.
+I do not have to review what it is about to do before it does it; I just review what it found.
+For review work, that is the right default.

 The body — what the subagent actually does